William Amherst (British Army officer)

 Lieutenant-General William Amherst (5 February 1732 – 13 May 1781) was a British Army officer and politician.
 During the Seven Years' War, he led British forces that recaptured St. John's, Newfoundland from the French at the 1762 Battle of Signal Hill.

 Early life

 William Amherst was born, in Sevenoaks, Kent, into a family of lawyers.
-He married Elizabeth Amherst (Patterson).
+He married Elizabeth Amherst (nee Patterson).
 Their children included: